Clicky

 Conclusion

-The epitome of humility is revealed in the Christian faith, specifically in Jesus’ incarnation and, to a lesser extent, in His death and burial.
+The epitome of humility is revealed in the Christian faith, specifically in Jesus’ incarnation and, to a lesser extent, in his death and burial.
 “He humbled himself by being obedient to the point of death, even death on a cross, after being discovered in human form” (Philippians 2:8).

 Jesus was the most humble person who has ever lived.
-The ultimate descent is from crucifixion to heaven.
+The ultimate descent is from the crucifixion to heaven.
 But even for Jesus, joy and glory were reached through humility.
 Therefore, humility does not involve hiding your talents or disliking who you are.
 It is the satisfaction of thinking more about Jesus and less about yourself.

 Leave a Comment